Eyas/CollabEdit/README.md

 CollabEdit
 ==========

-JavaScript proof of concept for a rich collaborative editor using OTs
+TypeScript proof of concept for a rich collaborative editor using OTs